M&S Bank: Bureaux de change

+Marks & Spencer's in-store bureaux de change and travel money services were previously managed by M&S Bank.
+This included around 100 bureaux staffed by Marks & Spencer colleagues and a Click & Collect money service allowing Euros and US Dollars to be ordered online and collected from most other Marks & Spencer stores.
+In spring 2025, these services were taken over by a division of Eurochange.

 Current accounts

-A paid-for Premium Current Account featuring benefits tailored to regular Marks and Spencer customers was launched during 2012, followed in 2014 by a standard current account offering the typical free in-credit banking commonplace in the UK.
+A paid-for Premium Current Account featuring benefits tailored to regular Marks & Spencer customers was launched during 2012, followed in 2014 by a standard current account offering the typical free in-credit banking commonplace in the UK.